 The Flemish Giant has short fur.
 It needs only minor weekly grooming to keep the coat in good shape.
 Brush once a week with a slicker brush.
 If the rabbit is molting, brush twice a week.
 The rabbit will shed its coat twice a year in the spring and again in the fall.
 The exact time of shedding will vary from animal to animal.
 The tips of the nails should also be trimmed occasionally unless the rabbit gets enough exercise to wear them down naturally.

 For the most part, the Flemish Giant is a healthy breed that lives around five years but can live up into the teens.
-According to Furry Critter Network, larger rabbits are prone to sore hocks.
+According to The University of California Agriculture and Natural Resources, larger rabbits are prone to sore hocks.
 Sore hocks is a condition caused by standing on wire floors or in unsanitary conditions.
 It is common in breeds like the Flemish Giant.

 You'll also want to be cautious about feeding your rabbit too many treats to avoid health issues that can crop up if he becomes overweight.
 The best way to keep your rabbit healthy is to know your pet well enough to recognize when he isn't feeling his best.
 Early treatment can make the difference in recovery.
 Take care of your Flemish Giant and he will be an excellent and loving companion.